DarshS-21/SBHackathon/README.md

-# SBHackathon - Health and Fintess Tracker
+# SBHackathon - Health and Fitness Tracker